GIS-S-mart/Welcome/README.md

 To contribute to the ..., you can:

-- Post on issues page and briefly outline the changes you plan to make
+- Post on issues page and briefly outline the changes you plan to make (create new benchmark repository, add dataset, suggest metrics, etc.)
 - If you are looking for input on what to contribute, brows the issues with the Requests or Bug label
-- ...

 ## Project team